 The device uses I2C compatible interface for flexible charging parameter programming and instantaneous device status reporting.
-I2C is a bi-directional 2-wire serial interface.
+I2C is a bi-directional 2-wire serial interface developed by Philips Semiconductor (now NXP Semiconductors).
 Only two bus lines are required: a serial data line (SDA) and a serial clock line (SCL).
 Devices can be considered as masters or slaves when performing data transfers.
 A master is the device which initiates a data transfer on the bus and generates the clock signals to permit that transfer.
 At that time, any device addressed is considered a slave.